lifesaver0129/iOS-Dev-Notes/Siri_shortcuts.md

 * Donate Shortcut
   * Let Siri learn when and where to expose shortcut
 * Handle shortcut
-  * When user want to use shortcuti in Siri, lockscreen, search
+  * When user want to use shortcuts in Siri, lock screen, search
   * Be ready to be invaded and handle